 vary according to the number of hours you spend at an agency, the credits

 you earn, and your field of interest:

-Credits Earned: A part-time internship is worth 6 credits and a full-time internship is worth 12 credits.
-Please remember that internship credits are general education elective credits.
+*Please note that internship credits are general education elective credits.
 These credits do not count toward your major (although they are included in the calculation of your major GPA).

 Area of Interest: Internship are available in 5 different areas of interest.
 Please select an internship opportunity based on your area of study:

 You must earn a "B-" or better in the prerequisite course(s) of the internship area(s) in which you are applying: